-In 2022, the staff continued with the Positive Behaviours for Learning Framework, the 'St Michael's PBL Matrix' and the student reward system.
-Each fortnight a powerpoint was created for students focussing on the relevant positive behaviours being encouraged.
+In 2023, the staff continued with the Positive Behaviours for Learning Framework, the 'St Michael's PBL Matrix' and the student reward system.
+Each fortnight a powerpoint was created for students focusing on the relevant positive behaviours being encouraged.
 Students were rewarded for these positive behaviours with gold tokens which were placed in containers for each sport house.
 This then tallied up each term for a reward.

 St Michael's takes our responsibility to keep all students safe very seriously.
 We speak with the students regularly about what bullying actually is and the difference between conflict (a normal part of everyday life) and bullying.
-Our Anti Bullying policy is actively implemented by all staff with a focus on encouraging all members of our community to take a stand when they experience or witness bullying behaviour.
+Our Anti Bullying policy is actively implemented by all staff with a focus on encouraging all members of our community to take a stand when they experience or witness any bullying behaviour.

-Our students leader system enables 16 students from Yr 6 to take on this responsibility - 8 for Semester One and 8 from Semester Two.
-They engage other students to chat with them about things that are happening in the school.
+Our students leader system enables 12 students from Yr 6 to take on this responsibility - 6 for Semester One and 6 for Semester Two.
+They engage with other students to chat with them about things that are happening in the school and things the other students might like to see.